06-05-19 High Fantasy

 ‘Wishing is for fools.
 Taking is for winners.’
 Read the plaque on Skylar’s home office wall.
-Skylar considers himself an ‘Oligarch in training’.
-Though he is currently broke and owes relatives thousands of dollars, Skylar will not have his dream altered in any way.
-He insists on his destiny of power and riches and works endless hours in that pursuit.
-But good luck has evaded him.
+Skylar considered himself an ‘Oligarch in training’.
+Though he was currently broke and owed relatives thousands of dollars, Skylar would not have his dream altered in any way.
+He insisted on his destiny of power and riches and worked endless hours in that pursuit.
+But good luck evaded him.
 He tried being a Bitcoin trader, but when the value of Bitcoin dropped, he lost all he had built.
 Then he tried gold trading, flipping houses, and selling rags to riches books.
-But he barely made enough to pay the rent for the basement apartment he rents from his parents.
+But he barely made enough to pay the rent for the basement apartment he rented from his parents.

-But Skylar refuses to change what he considers his ‘entrepreneur true spirit’.
-When he was young his parents took him to a psychological therapist because he was struggling in school.
+But Skylar refused to change what he considered his ‘true entrepreneurial spirit’.
+When he was younger, his parents took him to a psychological therapist because he was struggling in school.
 The therapist diagnosed Skylar as High Fantasy.
 He wasn’t delusional or psychotic, just prone to imaginary day dreams.
 As a child Skylar began having imaginary friends and situations.

 Before sleeping in his bed at night he would let his mind create worlds where he was the super hero.
 When he had a frustrating day at school, he corrected or eliminated those frustrations with imaginary scenarios.
 He created a world where only he had the powers needed to right all wrongs.
 He always felt relief.
 Which encourage more night time fantasies.